kmaida/angular-googlePlaces/README.md

 });
 ```

 Note that the `google-places-autocomplete` attribute value and the `ng-model` are NOT the same thing.
 The value from `google-places-autocomplete` is an object returned from Google Maps with all the components and information for the selected Place.

 The input field's `ng-model` does not automatically update when a Place is selected.
 It only contains the initial text that the user began typing before they selected a Place from the autocomplete.
-You may therefore wish to `$watch` the place object for changes and update the `ng-model` accordingly.
+You may therefore wish to `$watch` the place object for changes and update the `ng-model` accordingly, if necessary for your purposes.